 What is Skillshare?

-The first of the platforms, Skillshare, is an online education community that provides video content from world-class instructors and creative professionals.
-Skillshare is entirely self-paced so you can learn according to your schedule.
+Another great online learning platform is Skillshare.
+Skillshare is an online education community that provides video content from world-class instructors and creative professionals.
+Skillshare is entirely self-paced, so you can learn according to your schedule.
 Their community resources will let you connect with others in your field to collaborate on projects, share work, or just make friends.

 Skillshare Pros and Cons